Guillaume Michel interviews Guglielmo Michelini

-THE DEATH of Guido Michelini came as a shock, but not a surprise.
-I knew him fairly well.
+I knew Guglielmo Michelini fairly well.
 We lived in the same high-rise apartment building in Miami Beach, although he on a higher floor.
-We shared a bottle of Jack Daniel’s in his apartment a week before he died.
-Bach’s Brandenburg Concertos played throughout.
+On this occasion, we shared a bottle of Jack Daniel’s in his apartment as Puccini’s Turandot played in the background.

 “I don’t see you out and about like I used to,” I said.